Learning to Skydive – AFF FAQS

 Yes, but it is not a guarantee.
 The ground school usually takes between six and eight hours.
 If weather conditions are acceptable, our intention is to have you make the first jump following class.

 We have the right to keep you grounded until we feel you have grasped all of the information and understand the procedures clearly.
+Sometimes we will have you do a training tandem as your first jump to demonstrate knowledge of skills taught in the class.

 - Are weather limitations different for someone learning to skydive than licensed skydivers.